Nicolai Waldstrøm

 • Macro 101

-• I have supervised multiple students in areas within business cycle macro
+• I have experience in the supervision of BA/MA theses in areas within business cycle macro